skele2k/skele2k/README.md

 ### Hi there 👋

-- 🔭 I’m currently building a website for a startup of my own.
-Also, i am all ears in new ideas and chances.
+- 🔭 I’m currently developing a web project for my startup. ( Finished early prototype, finding users is such a drag xD)

 ### Connect with me: